 Dental implants are a means of placing replacement teeth.
 Whether the teeth are lost due to poor oral hygiene or trauma, dental implants can help fill in gaps in the mouth to restore a person’s smile, as well as improve their ability to eat and speak.
 There are two main kinds of dental implants—traditional and Teeth-in-a-Day.

-With traditional implants, Norman and Moore patients will undergo a procedure in which titanium posts are placed into their jawbone.
+With traditional implants, Norman, Moore and Oklahoma City metro area patients will undergo a procedure in which titanium posts are placed into their jawbone.
 These implants are placed right where the teeth used to be, taking the place of the old tooth root.
 As the bone begins to heal from the procedure, it starts to bond with the titanium, creating a solid and secure root that’s almost as strong as a natural tooth root.

 Once this post has completely healed and bonded with the jawbone, artificial teeth can be placed on the posts.
 Because of the stability of the post, patients can use these teeth to chew and bite much like they would with their normal teeth.
 All artificial teeth are matched to the look and feel of the existing teeth for a seamless appearance.

 Traditional implants require a separate implant for each missing tooth.
 This can be both costly and intimidating if a patient is suffering from multiple missing teeth.
 One solution for this problem is Teeth-in-a-Day implants.
 Rather than placing individual implants, this system works by relying on only four implants per arch.
 Once these implants are placed, a full-arch fixed bridge will be placed on top, providing a perfect smile that will last for years.
-Many Norman and Moore patients choose this solution for their top row of teeth, bottom row of teeth, or both.
+Many Norman, Moore and Oklahoma City metro area patients choose this solution for their top row of teeth, bottom row of teeth, or both.

 The biggest benefit of the Teeth-in-a-Day procedure is that most patients can have their new smile in just one day.
 Rather than wait for each individual implant to heal, Dr. Perry L. Brooks or Dr. Seth R. Brooks can simply place the fixed bridge on the implants right away, meaning patients will walk out of his Norman office with a drastically improved appearance.
 Most bridges are made from either acrylic or zirconia teeth for long-lasting durability and beauty.